 16. Himeji Castle

 Himeji Castle is a hilltop Japanese castle located in Himeji, Japan.
-The castle is regarded as the finest surviving example of prototypical Japanese architecture, comprising a network of 83 buildings with advanced defensive systems from the feudal period.
-The castle is frequently known as Hakuro-jō or Shirasagi-jō because of its brilliant white exterior and supposed resemblance to a bird taking flight.
+The castle has a network of 83 buildings with advanced defensive systems.

 Kawaguchiko is a town in Minamitsuru District, Yamanashi Prefecture in Japan.
 It has a population of around 13,000 people.
 The name Kawaguchi-ko can be roughly translated to “Lake of the Kawa Boat” The area is located near Mount Fuji, near the Fuji Five Lakes region.
 The Fuji-Q Highland amusement park is located in the town.